 "I see no reason to not do something that could help me and other people," says Pat, a person living with dementia, who is involved in dementia research.

 To find out more about dementia research opportunities, sign up to receive the Dementia HIT Research newsletter or email us at email@example.com.
+You can also visit our Patient and Public Involvement in dementia research webpage.

 The range of research undertaken is summarised in this report, table, and the results of the research survey undertaken by the Dementia HIT.